Ngarra-Burria: First Peoples Composers

-- The opportunity to write work/s for recording and performance by Ensemble Offspring, one of Australia’s leading new music ensembles, with the potential for other leading groups to also be involved.
+- The opportunity to write work/s for recording and performance by Ensemble Offspring, one of Australia’s leading new music ensembles.

-- Periodic face-to-face mentoring sessions with program facilitators, developing the work/s
+- Periodic face-to-face and online mentoring sessions with program facilitators, developing the work/s

 - 2 workshops with the performers during the year, developing and refining the work/s

 - Involvement in ANU School of Music sessions

-- Attending rehearsals, recording, and a performance recital in Canberra, followed by a performance in Sydney
+- Attending rehearsals, recording, and a final performance in Sydney

-- A modest honorarium is provided, along with travel costs to attend workshops/recording session.
+- A modest honorarium, along with travel costs to attend workshops/recording session.